Rexezuge/A21-SoftwareDesign/SECURITY.md

 The Following Version Are Currently Supported

--Note Dev Version Are Always Supported
+> Dev Version Are Always Supported

 | Version | Supported |
 | ------- | --------- |